 Since the prison opened as a tourist attraction, they've host several paranormal-themed events, but this isn't the first time ghost hunting has taken place at the establishment.
 In 1969 a group of inmates conducted a seance in cell 25 of A Wing in an attempt to contact the ghost of Jenny and got more than they bargained for when books and even a flowerpot were thrown around the cell by a supernatural force.

-This wasn't the last the inmates saw of Jenny, just a few days her disembodied hand appeared to the convict inhabiting cell 25, it pointed directly at him before vanishing as suddenly as it appeared, earning cell 25 the reputation of being haunted part of the 200 year old building.
+This wasn't the last time the inmates saw of Jenny, just a few days her disembodied hand appeared to the convict inhabiting cell 25, it pointed directly at him before vanishing as suddenly as it appeared, earning cell 25 the reputation of being the most haunted part of the 200 year old building.

-Staff and prisoners have reported hearing knocks and bangs throughout the prison's buildings, as well and slamming doors and shadowy figures which have mostly been sighted in C Wing, a newer part of the prison that was built in the 1970s.
+Staff and prisoners have reported hearing knocks and bangs throughout the prison's buildings, as well as slamming doors and shadowy figures which have mostly been sighted in C Wing, a newer part of the prison that was built in the 1970s.
 All this has given the location the title of "one of the most paranormally active prisons in the world."

-On one occasion its said that a skeptical prison guard was locked in a cell, despite the fact the door wasn't fitted with a lock which gave him good reason to question his lack of belief in ghosts and the paranormal.
+On one occasion it's said that a skeptical prison guard was locked in a cell, despite the fact the door wasn't fitted with a lock which gave him good reason to question his lack of belief in ghosts and the paranormal.

-There also stories of the ghost of a woman who was herself a prisoner from the nearby Gloucester Abbey where she was held in a cell.
+There's also stories of the ghost of a woman who was herself a prisoner from the nearby Gloucester Abbey where she was held in a cell.
 It's said that she returned from the dead to roams Gloucester Prison mocking and taunting the prisoners.

 However the most chilling tale from this prison's past is that of the execution which were carried out within the prison walls between 1792 and 1864.
 Over 100 men were hanged while the prison warden watched on from his office window situated opposite the gallows.